 Cradle Mountain is a year-round destination with every season bringing out something special.
 You just need to be prepared for all four seasons whenever you visit.
 Cradle Mountain is an alpine environment, which means the weather here can change quickly and dramatically even within a single day..

 Summer (November to April) is generally the best time for exploring Cradle Mountains walks.
 The weather tends to be milder.

 Spring is the time of wildflowers, even though snow is not uncommon at Cradle Mountain as late as November.

 Autumn is the time to see fall colours at Cradle Mountain.
-Australia’s only deciduous tree – the Fagus starts to turn golden in red around April.
+Australia’s only deciduous tree – the Fagus starts to turn golden and red around April.

 How to get to Cradle Mountain

 Cradle Mountain is located at the northern end of Cradle Mountain-Lake St Clair National Park.
-It is 1.5 hours drive from Devonport and 2.5 hours drive from Launceston via Sheffield, and 4 hours from Hobart via Launceston.
+It is 1.5-hours drive from Devonport and a 2.5-hours drive from Launceston via Sheffield, and 4 hours from Hobart via Launceston.